Factbox: Airlines suspend flights due to coronavirus outbreak

 ** Egyptair suspended flights on Feb, 1, but on Feb.
 20 said it would resume some flights to and from China starting next week.

-** El Al Israel Airlines (ELAL.TA) - Said on Feb.
+** El Al Israel Airlines - Said on Feb.
 12 it would suspend its Hong Kong flights until March 20 and reduce its daily flights to Bangkok.
 It suspended flights to Beijing from Jan.
 30 to March 25 following a health ministry directive.

-** Iberia Airlines (ICAG.L) - The Spanish carrier extended its suspension of flights from Madrid to Shanghai, its only route, from Feb.
+** Iberia Airlines - The Spanish carrier extended its suspension of flights from Madrid to Shanghai, its only route, from Feb.
 29 until the end of April.

-** JejuAir Co Ltd (089590.KS) - Korean airline to suspend all China routes starting March 1
+** JejuAir Co Ltd - Korean airline to suspend all China routes starting March 1

-** Kenya Airways (KQNA.NR) - Jan.
+** Kenya Airways - Jan.
 31 until further notice.

 ** KLM - Will extend its ban up to March 28